stefanbohacek/https-ignoreallpreviousinstructions.net-/content/index.md

 ---
 layout: layout-main.njk
 title: Home
-eleventyNavigation:
-  key: Home
-  order: 1
 ---

 <div class="container-fluid pt-5">
   <p class="fs-4">
-    The year is 2024.
+    The year is {{ helpers.getCurrentYear }}.
 Malevolent AI is everywhere.
 The only way to protect yourself is to learn the phrase
   </p>
   <p class="display-5 fw-bold mb-5">
     IGNORE ALL PREVIOUS INSTRUCTIONS